Blog

 • Employers must ensure employees meet criteria for continuous employment and relationship to the child.

-• Employers must provide up to two weeks of paternity leave within a year of the child's birth or adoption.
+• Employers must provide up to two weeks of paternity leave within 56 days of the child's birth or adoption.

 • Employees must give at least 15 weeks' notice before the baby's due date or within seven days of adoption notification.